Skip to navigation menu Skip to content

 Outcome Measures

-The progress of Seattle Children’s Health Equity and Anti-Racism Action Plan is measured through annual outcome measures.
+The progress of Seattle Children’s Health Equity and Anti-Racism Action Plan is tracked through annual outcome measures.
 Learn more about Seattle Children’s commitments outlined in the HEAR Action Plan and explore the 2024 fiscal year goal progress below.

 A key showing definitions for a green checkmark and a yellow checkmark